orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 - `await this.orbitdb.counter(piece.counter)` is a new way of using `this.orbitdb.counter`, by passing in an existing database address.
 This will _open_ the existing database instead of creating it
 - `counter.load()` is called once in `getPracticeCount`, loading the latest database entries into memory for display
 - `await counter.inc()` increments the counter, like calling `counter++` would on an integer variable
-- `"op":"COUNTER"` is a new operation that you havent seen yet - remember, you can create stores with any operations you want.
+- `"op":"COUNTER"` is a new operation that you haven't seen yet - remember, you can create stores with any operations you want.
 More on this in Part 3.
 - `"counters": { "042985dafe18ba45c7f1a57db.........02ae4b5e4aa3eb36bc5e67198c2d2": 3 }` is the value returned, the long value is an id based on your node's public key

 ### Adding a higher-level database for user data

-Pieces of music to practice with are great to have, but moving forward you will want to allow users to further express themselves via a username and profile.
+Pieces of music to practice with are great to have, but moving forward you will want to allow users to further express themselves via a username and a profile.
 You will create a new database for users, from which your database of pieces will be referenced.
 This will also help prepare you for allowing users to connect to each other in the next chapter.

 Update your `_init` function to look like this: